fooltowise/NeroNotes/Nero's Notes/Templates/Journal Template.md

-1. What topic am I currently focusing on?
+## Daily Journal

+### Deliberate Practice:
-2. What did I learn today?
+- How many blocks of deliberate practice did I do today?
-3. What mistakes did I make?
+- What were the basic blocks I was trying to master?
+- Which question should I focus on?

+### Focus Training
-4. What did I do was right - and in what way could I have improved my performance?
+- What did I do to train my focus and my attention?
-5. What lessons can I learn from that experience?